 Of course some of these characteristics are not uniquely American, but they become the default setting in tech development with little or no oversight, or even recognition that there may be a structural issue with creating a monoculture that is exported to the rest of the world as part of this colonial dominance.

-The underlying infrastructure of the tech industry is bad enough, but one of the most baffling aspects for me of the digital colonialism has been the entrenchment of US culture’s dominance.
+The underlying infrastructure of the tech industry is bad enough, but one of the most baffling aspects of the digital colonialism for me has been the entrenchment of US culture’s dominance.
 American cultural hegemony goes back to analogue media with the prevalence of its music, TV and film everywhere.
 Many of us who saw the dawn of the modern Internet believed that it would bring a more diverse cultural environment, people all over the world communicating with each other and sharing each other’s cultural expressions.
 What happened was that the infrastructure advantage translated into the continuing export of the US internet culture.

 This has had an interesting effect.
 Social media has spawned a global culture that speaks the same American Internet language of memes, streams, music and show references.
 And even when we get more representation and diversity, it tends to be entirely US-centric.
 I loved Black Panther, but I couldn’t get past the fact that Wakanda was an American idealized version of Africa with a Kendrick Lamar soundtrack.
 Netlfix has become the standard provider of culture around the world, Apple acts as the technological filter, and the Emmys, Oscars and Grammys continue to give us the standards to aspire to.